Gmanicus/Gmanicus/README.md

 <h2>✒️ In Development</h2>

-- I'm currently starting work on an information service about U.S representatives, their activity, and their stances
+- I'm currently starting work on an information service about U.S representatives, their activity, and their stances on issues

 <!-- <h2>🎨 In Design</h2> -->